Sales collateral best practices

 Assess your sales materials

 First, take inventory of your current sales collateral library.
 Gather all your content, then take a step back to review each piece.
-Consider if it supports your organisation’s goals and objectives.
+Consider if it supports your organization's goals and objectives.
 This will help you identify what type of collateral is missing.
-And remember, if one part of your collateral becomes outdated, it doesn’t mean the entire piece is useless.
-Search for ways to keep the parts of content that works while discarding anything that’s no longer relevant or up to date.
+And remember, if one part of your collateral becomes outdated, it doesn't mean the entire piece is useless.
+Search for ways to keep the parts of content that work while discarding anything that's no longer relevant or up to date.

 Tailor collateral to the buyer's journey